rafis/word2vecjs/README.md

 * Only Skip-gram model (no CBOW model)
 * Only Negative sampling (no Hierarchical soft-max)
 * Only single thread
+* Only word2vec executable (no distance, word-analogy, compute-accuracy, word2phrase)

 ## Usage